Non-Asymptotic Gaussian Estimates for the Recursive Approximation of the Invariant Measure of a Diffusion

-It should as well allow to control deviations for functionals of the path, in the spirit of those considered in~\cite{page:panl:12}.
-Also, the approach could possibly extend to diffusions with less stringent Lyapunov conditions, like the weakly mean reverting drifts considered in~\cite{lamb:page:03}, or even to more general ergodic Markov processes.
+It should as well allow to control deviations for functionals of the path, in the spirit of those considered in~\cite{page:panl:12}, \cite{page:panl:14}.
+Also, the approach could possibly extend to diffusions with less stringent Lyapunov conditions, like the weakly mean reverting drifts considered in~\cite{lamb:page:03}, or even to more general ergodic Markov processes, see e.g. Pag\`es and Rey \cite{page:rey:17}.
 These aspects will concern further research.

 As an application of our non-asymptotic concentration results, we will discuss two important topics: